Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Proposed Method

 \subsection{Why Mixup does not work?}

 Applying Mixup naively in the CLL setting results in substantial \emph{complementary-label noise}.
 This noise arises when the ordinary label appears in the synthetic data generated via original Mixup, thereby violating the core assumption of CLL: $\bar{y}_i \in [K] \setminus {y_i}$.
 To empirically verify this claim, we conduct an ablation study measuring the noise ratio introduced by Mixup in a controlled CLL setting.
 Although CLL typically operates under the assumption that ordinary labels are unavailable or costly to obtain, we adopt a \emph{proof-of-concept} setup where ordinary labels are accessible solely for quantifying the noise.
 Using the SCL-NL loss~\citep{yuting-scl-nl} and a ResNet18 backbone~\citep{He2015} trained on CIFAR10, we observe that Mixup introduce a noise level of 15.81\% (as indicated by the green triangle in Figure~\ref{fig:ICM_noise_accuracy_performance}).
 Notably, when training is performed under noise-free conditions, model accuracy improved by 7\%, indicating high sensitivity to label noise (highlighted by the orange circle in Figure~\ref{fig:ICM_noise_accuracy_performance}).
 These results highlight that label noise in CLL substantially degrades performance.
-From these observations, we introduce a mathematical framework for analyzing complementary classification error under Mixup augmentation.
+From these observations, we introduce a mathematical framework for analyzing complementary classification error under Mixup augmentation. \begin{definition}[Complementary classification error] Let $\{(\mathbf{x}_i, \bar{y}_i)\}_{i=1}^N$ be the training examples, where $\mathbf{x}_i \in \mathbb{R}^d$ is the input and $\bar{y}_i \in \{1,\dots,K\}$ is the complementary hard label of the $i$-th example.
+Let $g : \mathbb{R}^d \to \{1,\dots,K\}$ be a classifier and let $\ell(\cdot,\cdot)$ denote a loss function.
+For any input $\mathbf{x}$, define the per-class loss vector $\ell\big(g(\mathbf{x})\big) = \big[\ell\big(1, g(\mathbf{x})\big), \dots, \ell\big(K, g(\mathbf{x})\big)\big]. $ Given two training samples $\mathbf{x}_i$ and $\mathbf{x}_j$ from the same cluster ($j$ is an index randomly sampled from the same cluster as $i$), we construct a mixed input $\tilde{\mathbf{x}}_{i,j} = \lambda \mathbf{x}_i + (1 - \lambda) \mathbf{x}_j,$ where $\lambda \sim \mathrm{Beta}(\alpha, \alpha)$ and $\tilde{y}_{i,j}$ denotes the corresponding soft label generated via Mixup.
+The complementary classification error of $g$ under loss $\ell$ is defined as